-Honouring Life (formerly Aboriginal Youth and Community Empowerment Strategy or AYCES) is a suicide prevention program developed to support First Nation and Métis communities by building capacity in mental wellness, resiliency, and healthy lifestyle promotion.
+Honouring Life (formerly Aboriginal Youth and Community Empowerment Strategy or AYCES) is a youth life promotion and suicide prevention program developed to support First Nation and Métis communities by building capacity in mental wellness, resiliency, and healthy lifestyle promotion.

-Indigenous youth in Alberta deserve to experience life with hope, meaning, belonging and purpose.
-Honouring Life will help guide Indigenous communities to have the knowledge, vision and capacity to support joyful, vibrant and purposeful youth.
+The vision of Honouring Life is that Indigenous youth in Alberta experience life with hope, meaning, belonging, and purpose; and that Indigenous communities have the knowledge, vision, and capacity to support joyful, vibrant, and purposeful youth.

-In July of 2018, Alberta Health provided additional funding for the Honouring Life program.
-This new funding allows Honouring Life to expand across Alberta serving more First Nation Communities, Métis Settlements, and the Métis Nation of Alberta.
+The Indigenous Wellness Core (IWC) will be administering ongoing funding for Honouring Life.
+This funding allows Honouring Life to expand across Alberta serving more First Nation Communities, Métis Settlements, the Métis Nation of Alberta and Indigenous-serving organizations.